RumbleDB/hep-iris-benchmark-jsoniq/README.md

 return $invariant-mass
 ```

-The object-based implementation restructures each event first by constructing the objects from its values in the different columns.
+The object-based implementations restructure each event first by reconstructing the objects from its values in the different columns.
 The same computation then looks like [this](queries/common/query.jq):

 ```xquery
   2 * $m1.pt * $m2.pt * (math:cosh($m1.eta - $m2.eta) - cos($m1.phi - $m2.phi))
 ```

 While this is clearly more readable, the restructuring may have an overhead and access data that is in fact not needed.
-However, due to the high-level nature of JSONiq, it is possible to eliminate both; this is in fact a standard feature of SQL optimizers and the same techniques can be applied to JSONiq.
-Finally, it may be possible to read the data directly as objects even from columnar data, as it is common to do for example with [Parquet](https://parquet.apache.org/) (in which case it is also possible and common to load only the required data from file).
+The two object-based versions thus do this restructuring in different points in time: `shredded-objects` reads the same file as the `index-based` queries and restructures the events on the fly, while `native-objects` expects the file to contain restructured events already (using the method described below).
+Otherwise, the query implementations are largely identical.
+Since in `native-objects` the restructuring is materialized in the file, it should be free at query time, whereas it may have an overhead in `shredded-objects`.
+At least in theory, due to the high-level nature of JSONiq, it should also possible to eliminate that overhead; this is in fact a standard feature of SQL optimizers and the same techniques can be applied to JSONiq.

 ## Prerequisites